ReyJrFerrer/SRV-WCHL/README.md

 # 🫡 This repository uses the ULTIMATE IC VIBE CODING TEMPLATE from the github repository link https://github.com/pt-icp-hub/IC-Vibe-Coding-Template-Motoko

-July 7, 2025
-As of the time we are writing, currently we are still designing the architecture and refining the idea.
-We will work on the repository by the start of the following week.

 # 🏪 SRV A Local Service Marketplace

 A decentralized service marketplace built on the Internet Computer Protocol (ICP) that connects users with local service providers through secure, transparent, and AI-enhanced booking experiences.